-Watson matches best Wimbledon singles performance
+Boulter earns stunning win over Pliskova

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

+After Emma Raducanu and Andy Murray lost there on Wednesday, 25-year-old Boulter delighted the home fans on Centre with a 3-6 7-6 (7-4) 6-4 win.

+Boulter has reached the third round of a major for the first time.

-Heather Watson matched her best Wimbledon singles performance by beating Wang Qiang to reach the third round.
+Heather Watson matched her best Wimbledon singles performance by beating Wang Qiang.

 The 30-year-old needed only one game to wrap up a 7-5 6-4 victory in a match halted by darkness on Wednesday.

-World number 121 Watson, who has played in singles on every day of the tournament so far, will face Slovenian Kaja Juvan on Friday.
+Watson, who has played in singles every day of the tournament and only had four hours' sleep on Wednesday night, will face Slovenian Kaja Juvan on Friday.

+"I woke up not feeling great this morning," the world number 121 said.

+"It's been a really tough few days for me with the scheduling.
+It's not been on my side at all.

 In the men's singles, fellow Briton Alastair Gray lost to Taylor Fritz.